spaceitup/checkout-android/README.rst

 Theming PaymentList screen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Changing the theme of the PaymentList screen is done by first creating a new theme in your themes.xml file and define material settings like primaryColor.
+Changing the theme of the PaymentList screen is done by first creating a new theme in your themes.xml file and add material settings like primaryColor in this newly created theme.
 Once the theme has been created in your themes.xml file it can be set in the PaymentTheme.
 Since the PaymentList contains a toolbar with back button, a custom theme including theming of the toolbar must be used.

 Code sample how to create and set a custom PaymentList theme: